huntsimon23/GemCollector/README.md

 4. Write JQuery on click functions for each of the 4 gems that add value of Gem(x) to playerScore CAN I MAKE THIS 1 FUNCTION???
 FOR EACH????

-5. IF/THEN statements to evate score
+5. IF/THEN statements to evaluate score
         IF playerScore === computerValue, THEN {alert win, update win counter, call startGame function}
         IF playerscore > computerValue, THEN {alert lose, update lose counter, call startGame function}